softwaresaved/software-deposit-guidance/markdown/SoftwareDepositGuidance.md

 ## Accessing the guides

 Each guide, plus this overview document, has been published via Zenodo.
 The DOIs of each guide are shown in the table above.
-The guides are also available online at [%BASE_URL%](%BASE_URL%) which will also, in time, host resources that complement the guides including links to examples of what are considered to be good software deposits, and good research software generally, and why these are considered to be good.
+The guides are also available online at [%BASE_URL%](%BASE_URL%) which will also, in time, host resources that complement the guides including links to examples of what are considered to be good software deposits and good research software generally supported with commentary on why these are considered to be good.

 ## Acknowledgements